 Slovakia is a country with an incredibly deep and varied history.
-Originally inhabited by Celtic tribes, Slovakia has hosted numerous cultures and invaders, including the Romans who followed the Danube on their conquests, as well as the devastating Mongol invasion in the high middle ages.
+Originally inhabited by Celtic tribes, Slovakia has hosted numerous cultures and invaders.
+This includes the Romans who followed the Danube on their conquests.
+The Mongol also led a devastating invasion in the high middle ages.

 On our trip through the High Tatras, we will be staying in a mixture of exciting styles of accommodations, including three different four-star, grand hotels dating back to the Hapsburg empire located in the resort towns of Tatranská Lomnica, Starý Smokovec, and Štrbské Pleso.
 Midway through the trip we will be treated to stay in the Bilikova Chata, a charming mountain chalet that rests on the flank of the Slavkovsky Peak – famous for its mountain goat population and the Sliezsky Dom, a modern high mountain hotel surrounded by jagged peaks, and on the shores of a stunning alpine lake located at the base of Velicky waterfall.